Skip to content

 end

 Although it may seem innocuous, the value returned from a visitor method is quite important: it tells the visitor whether it should recurse into the subnodes of the node being visited (by default the visitor will recurse into every subnode).
-So the following would cause the visitor to skip the conditions and branch bodies of all if statements in the visited AST:
+So the following would cause the visitor to skip the conditions and branch bodies of all if statements in the visited CST:

 luau